sbt/website/src/reference/06-Name-Index.md

 [Parser](../api/sbt/complete/Parser.html)s from smaller
 [Parser](../api/sbt/complete/Parser.html)s.
 They closely follow the names of the standard library's parser combinators.
-See `/Detailed-Topics/Parsing-Input` for the full documentation.
+See [Parsing Input][Parsing-Input] for the full documentation.
 These are used for `/Extending/Input-Tasks` and `/Extending/Commands`.

 -   `~`, `~>`, `<~` Sequencing methods.